ScratchAddons/website-v2/content/docs/feedback.md

 weight: 52
 ---

-This page is to send feedback for an *unofficial* Scratch browser extension **not affiliated with the Scratch Team**!
+**To send feedback for the Scratch Addons browser extension, please visit the Feedback page: https://scratchaddons.com/feedback/**
-We cannot do anything about moderation actions.

-If you want to report something on the Scratch website that breaks Scratch's rules, use the Report button on the Scratch website instead.
+We can't help with issues related to Scratch moderation.
+Instead, use the Report button on the Scratch website, or reach Scratch through their official channels.

-To send feedback for the Scratch Addons browser extension, visit the Feedback page: https://scratchaddons.com/feedback/